Eistuete/twrp_g760/README.md

-TWRP RECOVERY  for Huawei Ascend G7 -L01 special Tanks to surdupetru and dianlujitao
+TWRP RECOVERY  for Huawei Ascend G7 -L01 special thanks to surdupetru and dianlujitao